Asashou/notes/06_fileio_mpl/06_fileio_mpl.md

 #### numpy file input/output exercises:

 1. Create an array `a = np.arange(10)`, and save it to a text file named `exercise.txt` using `np.savetxt()`.
 What folder will it be saved to?
 How can you check in IPython?
 2. Open the file in your text editor.
 Does it look the way you'd expect?
-Resave it using the `fmt` kwarg, e.g. try `fmt='%g'` to format it as a general number that should look OK for both int and floats.
+Resave it using the `fmt` kwarg (keyword argument), e.g. try `fmt='%g'` to format it as a general number that should look OK for both int and floats.
 3. In your text editor, change the `9` to a `99`.
 Save it.
 4. Create an array named `b` by loading in the data from `exercise.txt` using `np.loadtxt()`.
 Compare the contents of arrays `a` and `b`.
 Is `b` an integer array as you'd expect?
 Find a way to force `np.loadtxt()` to give you an integer array.
 5. Save `a` again, but this time to a binary file named `exercise.npy` using `np.save()`